seng499-company2/algorithm1/README.md

 ```bash
 $ pip install coursescheduler
 ```
-The most recent available version of the package is uploaded to the test PyPi index automatically.
-To ensure that you are working with the most recent release upgrade this module before integrating.
+The most recent available version of the package is uploaded to the PyPi index automatically as part of our CI/CD pipeline.
+To ensure that you are working with the most recent release, upgrade this module before integrating.
 ```bash
 $ python3 -m pip install --upgrade coursescheduler
 ```